This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Serving & Storage

-To serve – Serve at room temperature so the brown butter flavor shines and the centers stay fudgy.
+To serve – Serve at room temperature so the brown butter flavor can really be tasted (cold things usually don’t seem to have quite as much flavor), and the center of the blondie stays fudgy.
 Cut into squares and pile on a plate or platter.

 Have I Convinced You to Make This Recipe?